3 days off work

 The northern lights start appearing above the Arctic Circle from the end of August until the end of March.
 The strongest lights can be seen when the seasons are changing, during September and March, however, October to February are also excellent times to see them.
 They are unpredictable and can be seen at any time from 18:00 to 06:00, with the most ‘popular’ viewing time between 20:00 and 02:00.

 The breed they work with is a polar type of dog called the Alaskan Husky.
-They have 95 Alaskan Huskies living at their kennel in Tromsø.
-At the core of their business is the love for their dogs, which they consider part of the family.
+They have over 100 Alaskan Huskies living at their kennel in Tromsø.
+At the core of their business is the love for their dogs, who they consider part of the family.
 You can read an extensive run-through of all things to do with Alaskan Huskies and how our host looks after them on their Animal Welfare Policy page.

-While we can never guarantee that you'll see the spectacular northern lights if you're travelling from November to January we have an 88% success rate.
+While we can never guarantee that you'll see the spectacular northern lights, if you're travelling from November to January there is an 88% success rate.

 Yes!
 Tromsø is a fantastic Arctic destination and there's a whole host of other adventures that you can enjoy if you have a little more time, such as reindeer sledding - just ask your host for more information.